tuxtof/labs/templates/windows_ahv.rst

 Click **Upload Image** and fill out the following fields:

-- **Name** - Nutanix VirtIO drivers
-*This serves as the display name for the image being uploaded*
+- **Name** - *Nutanix VirtIO drivers* - This serves as the display name for the image being uploaded

-- **Annotation**
-*This is an optional field that is helpful for designating additional information about an image, such as version or filename*
+- **Annotation** - This is an optional field that is helpful for designating additional information about an image, such as version or filename

-- **Image Type** - ISO
-*This field differentiates a mountable CD-ROM image used for installing an OS from a cloneable disk image of a pre-installed OS*
+- **Image Type** - *ISO* - This field differentiates a mountable CD-ROM image used for installing an OS from a cloneable disk image of a pre-installed OS

-- **Storage Container** - <*Default Storage Container*>
-*This field specifies which Nutanix storage container to which the image will be uploaded*
+- **Storage Container** - *<Default Storage Container>* - This field specifies which Nutanix storage container to which the image will be uploaded

-- **Image Source**
-*Images can either be uploaded from your local filesystem or can be obtained directly from a remote webserver*
+- **Image Source** - Images can either be uploaded from your local filesystem or can be obtained directly from a remote webserver

 .. figure:: http://s3.nutanixworkshops.com/templates/ahv_windows/5.png